dapucita/haxbotron/README.md

 ## What is this
 Haxbotron is a bot application for launch Haxball game room.

-This Project is open source and free for use.
+You can power your own host by electron-based launcher.

+This Project is open source and free to use.
 Enjoy it :)

 ## Versions
 ### Released Version